thewca/wca-regulations-january-2026/wca-regulations.md

     - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for 3x3x3 Multi-Blind results, are measured and rounded to the nearest second (e.g. X.49 becomes X, X.50 becomes X+1).
     - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
         - 9f4a) If a competitor violates a regulation clearly enough that the attempt is certain to be disqualified, the judge should immediately stop the attempt.
 If the judge is uncertain or a dispute could be disruptive (e.g. because an extra attempt could delay the competition), the judge should consult the WCA Delegate.
-    - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
+    - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor was eligible for the attempt and did not start it (see [Regulation A3b2](regulations:regulation:A3b2)).
     - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
 The best result of these attempts determines the competitor's ranking in the round.
     - 9f7) For "Best of X" rounds, a DNF or DNS is the worst possible result.
     - 9f8) For "Average of 5" rounds, competitors are allotted 5 attempts.
 Of these 5 attempts, the best and worst attempts are removed, and the arithmetic mean of the remaining 3 attempts determines the competitor's ranking in the round.